Axion Star Explosions: A New Source for Axion Indirect Detection: 21 cm Cosmology

 where $x_{\rm HI}$ is the fraction of neutral hydrogen in the Universe and $T_S$ is the spin temperature.
 At $z \lesssim 25$ the spin temperature is $T_S\simeq T_b$~\cite{Mesinger:2010ne} and we then see that for $T_{b} > T_\gamma$ the 21cm signal could reach a maximum in emission of $\sim 35\,{\rm mK} $ at $z \simeq 20$ provided $T_b \gg T_\gamma$.
 This is in strong contrast with what is expected in most cold IGM models where $T_{b}(z=20) \sim 7\,{\rm K}$ and which would lead to a strong absorption feature with $T_{21}\sim -200\,{\rm mK}$.
 The sensitivity of SKA in this redshift range is expected to be $\Delta T_{21} \sim 10\,{\rm mK}$, which means that SKA should be able to clearly differentiate between these two cases and thus future 21cm observations will test scenarios where axion star explosions heat the IGM.

 In Figure~\ref{fig:constraints} we highlight in light red the region of parameter space that could be tested by an experiment such as SKA by demanding that $T_{21} < 30\,{\rm mK}$ at $z \simeq 20$ (equivalent to $T_b \gtrsim 500\,{\rm K}$ by $z \simeq 20$).
 A tighter limit can be arrived at if one could differentiate any model from $\Lambda$CDM that causes $T_b>T_\gamma$ at $z\gtrsim 10$.
 This is shown by the bottom light line in Figure~\ref{fig:constraints}.
-21cm measurements not only improve the sensitivity to much smaller $g_{a\gamma\gamma}$ couplings but also expand the sensitivity to axion mass.
-This is because for $m_a\lesssim 10^{-7}\,{\rm eV}$ the photons generated can still be absorbed by inverse Bremsstrahlung and increase $T_b$ observably while not achieving ionization necessary to be probed by $\tau$ alone.